 How are these ethically compromised cell lines used?

-The practice of using abortion-derived cell lines in vaccine development goes back decades, and the most commonly used include WI-38, MRC-5, HEK-293, PER C6, WI-26, VA4, and Walvax-2.
+The practice of using abortion-derived cell lines in vaccine development goes back decades, and the most commonly used include MRC-5, HEK-293, and PER C6.
 These cell lines are derived from children who were aborted between the 1960s and 1970s.
+[Editor’s Note, 1/10/22: We previously listed other abortion-derived cell lines which do not appear on Lozier Institute’s most recent vaccine update, one of which may been have derived from an abortion as late as 2015.]

 Research using these lines has led to vaccines for rubella, chickenpox, hepatitis A, and shingles.
 For instance, a common rubella vaccine was developed using the WI-38 cell line, which was derived from the cells of a baby girl aborted in the 1960s because the family felt they had too many children.